egor-tektelic/lora-gateway-bridge/docs/content/install/gateway/tektelic.md

 Tektelic Pico gateway is supplied with firmware designed to work with specific network server.
 The "Semtech packet forwarder" variant will work with LoRaServer.
+If your Pico gateway is running a different packet forwarder, please contact Tektelic to obtain the compatible firmware.

 In order to configure the server parameters, create a configuration file and upload it to the gateway using TFTP.